System requirements and compatibility

 For troubleshooting issues with the .NET Framework or the Microsoft Visual C++ Redistributable installation, see Knowledge Center article CTX250044.

-Citrix Workspace app is compatible with all the currently supported versions of Citrix Virtual Apps and Desktops, and Citrix Gateway as listed in the Citrix Product Lifecycle Matrix.
+Citrix Workspace app is compatible with all the currently supported versions of Citrix Virtual Apps and Desktops and Citrix DaaS (formerly Citrix Virtual Apps and Desktops service), and Citrix Gateway as listed in the Citrix Product Lifecycle Matrix.

 Citrix Workspace app is compatible with the following Windows Operating systems: